 Training: Training requirements will vary significantly with enumerator competencies.
 Field teams with little or no technological experience will require more basic introductions to the use of the keys, joysticks, and other buttons.
 Regardless of the experience of the field teams, surveys using GPS devices must plan for at least one full day of training and include hands-on practice in the field.
 Trial runs (even in a parking lot) will improve enumerator understanding and highlight errors in procedure and file naming.
 Practice should also be conducted on agricultural plots to ensure enumerators are pacing the perimeter with precision.
 The training should also be used as an opportunity to test the enumerators’ individual ability to mastering the devices, which may vary not only with their overall familiarity with technology, but also with personal characteristics such as the quality of their vision.
 As necessary, the survey implementers should be ready to provide enumerators with reading glasses when poor vision proves to be a constraint to an accurate reading of the instruments (this also applies to the reading of the compass in the compass and rope method).

 Questionnaire design : The questionnaire needs to be designed to facilitate easy and consistent transfer of information from the GPS device to the questionnaire itself.
 First, the settings on the GPS device should match the format illustrated on the questionnaire.
 For example, if coordinates are to be recorded in degrees and minutes, the questionnaire should have the proper number of decimal places.
 Second, design the questionnaire to look as similar as possible to the GPS device.
 If the device lists latitude and then longitude, the questionnaire should do the same.
 When necessary, allow a space to specify “North” or “South”.
 Such specification is critical when using universal transverse Mercator (UTM) zones and the sample spans both sides of the Equator.
 If asking for coordinates in different sections of the questionnaire (for example, at the dwelling and at the plot) ensure consistency – do not switch the order of latitude and longitude between modules.
-Examples from LSMS-ISA surveys in Malawi and Ethiopia are found in Table 6.
+Examples from LSMS-ISA surveys in Malawi and Ethiopia are found in Figure 3.

-Table 6 – Examples of Questionnaires Recording GPS Land Area Information
+Figure 3 – Examples of Questionnaires Recording GPS Land Area Information